hanlulong/excelclean/README.md

             Always use the full path of the directory to aviod possible conflicts.

         extension(string)
             specify the extension of files to be included.
-The deault is "xlsx". e.g., extension("xls")
+The default is "xlsx". e.g., extension("xls")

         namerange(integer)